September 10, 2019, day 6

-While I was sitting on the Rome Station deck in the afternoon sunshine (the rain stopped around 1 pm and most of puddles dried up by 5 pm), I got to talking with Keith the local carpenter and maintenance person.
-He offered to take me around town to see the projects he was working on (besides the nice deck and the charming pine paneling in the cabin).
+While I was sitting on the Rome Station deck in the afternoon sunshine (the rain stopped around 1 pm and most of the puddles dried up by 5 pm), I got to talking with Keith the local carpenter and Station maintenance person.
+He offered to take me around town to see the projects he was working on (besides the nice deck and the charming pine paneling in our cabin).

-We rode around in his golf cart and it was a lot of fun!
+We motored around in his golf cart and it was a lot of fun!
 I really appreciate the skills and know-how of master craftspeople.
 One of my favorite parts of a long hike is getting a little feel for the towns we walk to, the people we meet, and the life experiences we learn about.

 Rome is a wonderful, helpful, kind community here in this part of Oregon.
 I’m glad to be getting to know it.